AnderUstarroz/sol-cerberus-website/docs/docs/get-started/add-permissions.md

 - `CircleMaster`
 - `TriangleMaster`

-We created 3 resources:
+3 resources:

 - `Square`
 - `Circle`
 - `Triangle`

-We gave `Add`, `Update` and `Delete` permissions to each of the roles but only for their corresponding resource:
+And the `Add`, `Update` and `Delete` permissions for each role's corresponding resource:

 | Role | Resource | Permission |
 |:-----|:--------|:--------|